-Section 1881 of the Social Security Act: The Statutory Foundation
+Georgia ESRD Medicare Entitlement: Section 1881 of the Social Security Act

 Section 1881 of the Social Security Act, codified at 42 USC 1395rr, is the statutory basis for the entire Medicare ESRD program.
 The provision was added by Section 2991 of the Social Security Amendments of 1972 (Public Law 92-603), signed October 30, 1972, with the substantive ESRD entitlement effective July 1, 1973.
-The 1972 amendments responded to the political and clinical reality that maintenance dialysis had become a survival-essential treatment for chronic kidney failure, but that fewer than a third of patients with ESRD had insurance coverage adequate to pay for dialysis.
+The 1972 amendments responded to the political and clinical reality that maintenance dialysis had become a survival-essential treatment for chronic kidney failure, but that many patients with ESRD had no insurance coverage adequate to pay for it.
 Congress created a categorical Medicare entitlement extending benefits to individuals of any age who require dialysis or kidney transplant, provided they meet insured status requirements.

 Section 1881(b) sets out the eligibility framework.
 Subsection (b)(1) requires that the individual:

-• Have chronic kidney failure requiring regular course of dialysis or kidney transplant to maintain life
+• Have chronic kidney failure requiring a regular course of dialysis or a kidney transplant to maintain life

 Section 1881(c) establishes the payment framework.
 The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA, Public Law 110-275) Section 153 implemented the ESRD Prospective Payment System (ESRD PPS) effective January 1, 2011, replacing the previous composite rate structure with a bundled per-treatment payment that includes dialysis treatments, ESRD-related drugs (including erythropoiesis-stimulating agents like Epogen and Aranesp), laboratory tests, and supplies.
 The Affordable Care Act of 2010 (Public Law 111-148) Section 3401 expanded the bundled payment further by incorporating previously separately billable items.